nu-desine/AlphaLive/README.md

 +  Download the [Steinberg ASIO SDK](http://www.steinberg.net/en/company/developer.html) and add to "./Source/Third Party Libraries" within a folder called "ASIOSDK".
 However AlphaLive can be built without ASIO compatibility by setting the JUCE_ASIO flag in "./JuceLibraryCode/AppConfig.h" to "0" which will not require the ASIO SDK.

 For all platforms see "[./Other Files/README - running AlphaLive.txt](https://github.com/nu-desine/AlphaLive/blob/master/Other%20Files/README%20-%20running%20AlphaLive.txt)" for instructions regarding the extra files needed when running the built AlphaLive binary.

+If you are familiar with JUCE development, you will probably expect your first port of call to be the projects Introjucer file.
+However this file has not been updated in some time, so if you currently try and rebuild the Xcode/VS2010/Makefile using the Introjucer as it is, it will remove/change some important Xcode/VS2010 project settings.
+This will be fixed in the near future.

 ## License ##